UniMath/agda-unimath/src/metric-spaces/limits-of-cauchy-approximations-in-premetric-spaces.lagda.md

 ## Properties

-### Equivalence of limits and local approximates of Cauchy approximations in premetric spaces
+### Limits and local approximates of Cauchy approximations are equivalent

 ```agda
 module _